MPongrac/StockHawk/README.md

 When the user is in the stock list of the app, they can use a swipe action to delete an existing stock from the list.

+## Update: 2017-05-29

+With release 3.7.0, the YahooFinance API is, once again, delivering historical quote details.

+All requirements should now be fulfilled.